tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/事件中心/断流诊断_intl_en.md

 ## Operation Scenarios

-Push interruption diagnosis helps you quickly check the record of LVB push interruptions and their reasons.
+Push interruption diagnosis helps you quickly check the record of CSS push interruptions and their reasons.

 ## Prerequisites
-- You have logged in to the [LVB Console](https://console.cloud.tencent.com/live).
+- You have logged in to the [CSS Console](https://console.cloud.tencent.com/live).
 - There is an interruption in live push under the current Tencent Cloud account.

 ## Directions

-After the LVB push is interrupted, select **Event Center** > **[Stream Interruption Records](https://console.cloud.tencent.com/live/tools/streamevent)** on the left sidebar to enter the push interruption diagnosis page.
+After the CSS push is interrupted, select **Event Center** > **[Stream Interruption Records](https://console.cloud.tencent.com/live/tools/streamevent)** on the left sidebar to enter the push interruption diagnosis page.
 ![](https://main.qcloudimg.com/raw/169c385baadcf5d7c4e6f3c9edc06722.png)

 Here: